1. Joint minerals and waste

 All documents are available to view on the consultation website at: Hants.gov.uk - Draft Plan Consultation 2018

 Issues and options consultation - June 2017

-The consultation paper forms the first stage in plan-preparation.
-The purpose of this consultation is to engage the community in discussion on the issues for managing minerals and waste for the next 20 years.
-It is also an opportunity to gather more evidence to inform the options for the plan policies and site allocations.
+The consultation paper formed the first stage in plan-preparation.
+The purpose of this consultation was to engage the community in discussion on the issues for managing minerals and waste for the next 20 years.
+It was also an opportunity to gather more evidence to inform the options for the plan policies and site allocations.

 Consultation period: From Friday 9 June 2017 to Friday 21 July 2017.